Mikhus/domurl/README.md

 jsurl
 =====

-Lightweight URL manipulation with JavaScript
+Lightweight URL manipulation with JavaScript.
+Minified and gzipped is 1.1KB

 Goal
 ====